Fathers of Mine: Frank R. Geyer

 Family tradition is that he stayed in New York City for six months, working days at a brush factory and attending school at night.
 His son George Geyer told Vernon Capps in 1967 that Frank worked as a shoe repairman in New York, having learned that trade in Germany.
 Family tradition also tells that he came with his cousin Frankie Freund to Iowa.
 In the 1915 Iowa State Census record for Frank, it states that he has been in the United States for 39 years and in Iowa for 34 years, leading to the conclusion that he and Frankie came to Iowa sometime around 1881.

 On December 25, 1888, Frank married Lucinda Ellen Griffith.
 Their marriage license is difficult to read, but it appears that they were married at the bride's parents' home in Wellman.
 The witnesses were H. W. Denker and [illegible].
 They were married by Rev. W. Chew.
 Upon their marriage, Frank changed his religion from Roman Catholic to Methodist Episcopalian.
 Their son George told Vernon Capps that his father had a big farm, 200 acres and raised good gardens.
 Before they planted gardens or trees on their farm, they used to go to the Griffiths to get their fruits and vegetables.
-When George and John were little, they remembered that their Mother would let the neighbors help themselves for free to the gardens and fruits that they raised.
+When George and John were little, they remembered that their mother would let the neighbors help themselves for free to the gardens and fruits that they raised.

 My grandfather Harlan remembered his grandfather as being a very hard worker.
-After over 75 years later, he also still remembered the little bit of German his grandfather had taught him, "Eins, zwei, drei," ("one, two, three").
+Over 75 years later, he also still remembered the little bit of German his grandfather had taught him, "Eins, zwei, drei," ("one, two, three").
 He told us that his grandparents grew everything they could get seeds for and his grandmother filled the basement with preserves.

 Frank died of either a stroke or a heart attack on March 29, 1938 in his farmyard in Wellman.
 He was buried in Bunker Hill Cemetery about 3 miles west of Wellman, Washington, Iowa, but was removed to the Wellman Cemetery when Lucinda died in 1951.

-Frank Geyer Found Dead In Barnyard of Farm HomeWellman -- Mr. Frank Geyer, 75, was found dead in the barnyard of his farm home, three and one-half miles northwest of Wellman, Tuesday afternoon.
+Wellman -- Mr. Frank Geyer, 75, was found dead in the barnyard of his farm home, three and one-half miles northwest of Wellman, Tuesday afternoon.
 He had been in failing health for sometime and had been confined to his bed recently.
 Death is believed to have been caused by a heart attack.

 Mr. Geyer was born in Johnsburg, Germany, April 16, 1862, and came to Iowa with an uncle when 13 years old.
 He lived in the Washington Prairie community for several years and married Miss Lucinda Griffith December 22, 1888.
 The couple settled on the Wishard farm near Wellman where they lived until moving to their present home, with the exception of five years passed in Minnesota.